How to become a reiki healer

 - specialist courses run by private training organisations

-You could start with an introductory course at a college or community learning centre, then take further courses up to a Level 3 Diploma in Reiki.
+You could start with an introductory course at a college or community learning centre, then take further training in Reiki healing.

 There are no set entry requirements for this route.

-You can train with a reiki master and start by going through a series of 'attunements' or initiations.
+You can train with a Reiki master to become a practitioner by going through a series of 'attunements' or initiations.

-You may find it helpful to have experience or qualifications in anatomy and physiology.
+You may find it helpful to have experience or qualifications in anatomy, physiology or other complementary therapies.
 Experience of working in a caring profession can also be useful.

 Professional and industry bodies

-You may wish to join the Complementary and Natural Healthcare Council, which has a voluntary register of reiki healers.
+You can join the Complementary and Natural Healthcare Council, which has a voluntary register of Reiki healers.